b2200356806/ICES4HU/README.md

 ## API Endpoints

+Please note that some of the endpoints have a note indicating that only a certain attribute is required in the requestBody.
+For such endpoints, make sure the required attribute is present in the body.
+For example, to send an Instructor requestBody with only userId being required, you can send:
+{"userId": 120}
+For an EvaluationQuestion having only questionId attribute required, you can send:
+{"questionId": 34}

+However, to send an object without such note, you need to send all the attributes.
+For example, to send a Course object, you need to send:
+{"courseCode": BBM382, "name":"Software Engineering", ...}

 ### Admin
 | Description                 | Method | RequestBody        | Endpoint                                                 | Notes                    |
 | :---------------------------| :------| :------------------| :--------------------------------------------------------| :----------------------- |